 And another incredible statistic, Big Soda has spent at least $106 million to defeat public health initiatives at the federal, state, and local levels since 2009, according to the Center for Science in the Public Interest.

-You already know the answer: it’s water.
+You already know the answer: what you need is water.
 But many people say they just don’t like water.
 That’s because they are addicted to soda!
 Get off soda and get used to what your body really needs.
 Pure, clean, water.
 Its real refreshment.

 - To get the bubbles, drink sparkling water or sparkling mineral water